-Storing and Disposing of Your Medicine
+Storing and Disposing Medicines

 It is important to store your medicines safely and securely and to dispose of any unused or expired portions properly.
 In doing so, you can help avoid potential abuse, prevent accidental poisonings of children and pets, and protect the environment.